 From the start of the academic year normal registration codes will apply.
+New sub codes have been created to support consistency in recording non-attendance.

 Should any pupil not attend a session because of either of the two reasons above, then the code X will be used to record their non-attendance.
 This code will not count as an absence in the census data.